There are approximately a bazillion podcasts out there, so it’s fair to wonder whether the world needs another one.

 Here’s why:

-- Toni Morrison was right
+- Toni Morrison was right.

-- Literature deserves better
+- Literature deserves better.

-- We deserve better
+- We deserve better.

-- Sushi and country music
+- Sushi and country music.

-- Learning and Web3
+- Learning and Web3.

 1. Toni Morrison was right

-As Toni Morrison observed, “If there’s a book you want to read, but it hasn’t been written yet, then you must write it.”
+Toni Morrison observed, “If there’s a book you want to read, but it hasn’t been written yet, then you must write it.”
 Technically, Morrison’s use of the word must is a modal verb.
 It’s an indication of an obligation and not exactly a command.
 But I can’t shake the idea.
 To me it’s an imperative.

 It’s true: there are a lot of podcasts out there.
 So?
 There are also a lot of songs, taco trucks, and software applications.
 Imagine the catastrophic loss if the next generation looks around and thinks: It’s all been done.
-Fuck it.
+Screw it.

 Besides, there ain’t nothing (or if there is, I haven’t found it yet) like my new podcast: LIT AF.

-I have also loved profanity my whole life.
-Books are full of sex, murder, racism, economic inequality, anger, and foul language.
-I want to talk about the good stuff in ways that make the classics worth reading but aren’t allowed in the classroom.
+I want to talk about the meaningful stuff in ways that make the classics worth reading but aren’t allowed in the classroom.

 2. Literature deserves better